chevereto/v4-admin/settings/image-upload.md

 Toggles the HTTP redirection on single image upload.
 When enabled, users will be redirected to the image viewer.

-::: warning
+::: warning Moderate uploads
-This should be disabled if upload moderation is enabled.
-This is because the viewer URL will return `HTTP 403` until the image gets approved.
+This setting should be disabled if [moderate upload](#moderate-uploads) is enabled.
+This is because the viewer URL will return `HTTP 403` until the image **gets approved**.
 :::

 ## Enable duplicate uploads